MaximilianKr/metalinguistic-prompting/README.md

 ## Evaluation scripts

 The [scripts](scripts) folder contains scripts for running the experiments.
-Results of experiments 1 and 2 can be visualized with `new_analysis.ipynb`, but visualization of experiment 3 is currently not supported for the new models *(maybe tbd)*.
+Results of Experiments 1, 2, and 3b can be visualized with `new_analysis.ipynb`, but visualization of Experiment 3a (isolated instances) is currently not supported for the new models *(maybe tbd)*.

 ### NEW: HuggingFace / Pythia